realkemon/home/pages/etl_ice.md

 Story
 ============

-In an attempt to locate a secret rocket base, the Allies launch a stealth attack on an Axis coastal fortress.
-Facing the Allied advances, the Axis quickly retreat to a nearby storage facility leaving behind crucial documents depicting the location of the secret rocket base.
-The Axis forces must retrieve these documents and radio them to the nearby storage facility for safe-keeping.
-The Allies attempt to hold the fortress until further reinforcements can make their way to the location.
+**Campaign: Rocket Base**
+1. **'Ice, by id software'**
+2. 'Frostbite, by Moonkey'
+3. 'Missile, by eiM' _(planned)_

+Local resistance managed to leak information about a secret rocket base to the OSA headquarters.
+According to the intel, the Axis are developing a new rocket of devastating power.
+OSA headquarters organised a stealth attack to locate and gain access to said rocket base and steal the prototype.
+In the first mission, the Allies launch a stealth attack on an Axis coastal outpost.
+The Axis forces must retrieve crucial documents depicting the location of the secret rocket base which were left behind in an initial, hasty retreat to a nearby storage facility.
+In the second mission, the Axis fortify their position in the storage facility after successfully retrieving the documents.
+The Allies must infiltrate, steal the documents and radio the location of the secret Rocket Base to the OSA headquarters.
+In the third mission, the Axis attempt to hold the secret rocket base and prevent a loss of the weapon prototype at all cost.
+The Allies must find the prototype, neutralise and steal it so it can be sent to OSA headquarters for examination.

 Media